adamgamble/github_concern/README.markdown

 :github_repo, and :github_branch represent attributes on the model

-Now when someone pushes to a repo that has the service hook, information about that will be stored in the database and associated to whatever models specified
-It will also be related to the user who pushed
+Now when someone pushes to a repo that has the service hook, information about that will be stored in the database and associated to whatever models specified.
+It will also call the github_concern_callback method on the object if it exists.